From the presidential race to local proposals, here’s your hub for how Michigan votes on the most heated seats and statewide races this November.

 Incumbent Democrat Andy Levin, son of former Rep. Sander Levin and nephew of former Sen. Carl Levin, will be defending his seat against one of two Republicans in November.

-Levin is up against self-styled “constitutional patriot” Charles Langworthy, who recommended voters read the constitution and the Bible to better understand his approach to government.
+Levin defeated self-styled “constitutional patriot” Charles Langworthy, who recommended voters read the constitution and the Bible to better understand his approach to government.
 Langworthy’s policy positions largely align with President Trump’s.

 Debbie Dingell has been the Democrat representing the 12th since her late husband, John Dingell, retired in 2014.
 Dingell previously served on the Board of Governors for Wayne State University.

-Trying to unseat Dingell is Jeff Jones, who has attempted to unseat her in both 2016 and 2018 as well.
-Jones’ attempts to defeat Dingell might have something to do with the strong Democratic leaning of the district, as reported by Cook.
+Jeff Jones failed to unseat Dingell again, following attempts to unseat her in both 2016 and 2018 as well.
+Jones’ attempts to defeat Dingell might have something to do with how popular she and her family are in her district.